hasanhameed07/rtl-generator/README.md

 - Generate only converted rtl code required for proper right-to-left UI.
 - Handles and preserves css inside _media queries_ for responsiveness.
+- Can Handle minified css files as well
 - Provide multiple input files
 - Output, Append or Write to a new file